kiringodhwani/RustCheatSheet/README.md

             .read_line(&mut guess)

             // If an error is returned, probably a system error.
 If Ok is returned, then expect
             // returns the value stored in Ok.
-Otherwise error message.
+Otherwise panic with an error message.
             .expect("Failed to read line");

         // Convert user's input from String to unsigned 32-bit int